Governance Audit

 Responsibilities:

-- Approve project scope, budget, and timelines.
+- Approve project scope, budget, and timeline.

 - Monitor project progress against strategic objectives.

-- Approve major changes to project scope or budget (above 500,000 DKK).
+- Approve major changes to project scope, budget, or timeline (above 500,000 DKK).

-- Oversee risk management and mitigation strategies.
+- Oversee risk management at a strategic level.

 Initial Setup Actions: